 The 2005 Pulitzer Jury was composed of: Rebecca Pepper Sinkler (Chair), writer and formers editor of the The New York Times book review in the 1980s and 1990s; Marie Arana, a Peruvian-American writer and distinguished scholar who wrote for The Washington Post and served in various capacities for numerous cultural institutions, including The Library of Congress, The National Book Award, The Pulitzer Prize, and many others; and Alan Lightman, a humanities professor at MIT whose best known book is Einstein’s Dreams.

-The novel was published in 2004 and won the Pulitzer Prize for Fiction in 2005.
-Her prior books were: Housekeeping in 1981 and The Death of Adam in 1998.
-Currently, her other books that are part of the Gilead trilogy include: Home and Lila.
+Gilead was published in 2004 and won the Pulitzer Prize for Fiction in 2005.
+Her prior books before Gilead were: Housekeeping (1980) and The Death of Adam: Essays on Modern Thought (1998) -her theological and cultural reflections.
+Currently, Robinson’s other books that are part of the “Gilead trilogy” include: Home (2008) and Lila (2014).
 Some have suggested the Pulitzer was awarded more for Robinson’s earlier work, Housekeeping.